-Since 2016, Prince George's County Local Workforce Development Area has received a steady decline in WIOA Title I funds.
-While funds have declined, the WDB administrative/fiscal agent, EPG, at the direction of the WDB has increased its outreach and engagement to develop partnerships and resources to ensure the system met the needs of Prince George's County job seekers and businesses.
+Since 2016, Prince George's County Local Workforce Development Area's allocation of WIOA Title I funds has been volatile, increasing one year then declining the next.
+With 2021 funds allocated 13% less than 2016 funds, the WDB administrative/fiscal agent, EPG, at the direction of the WDB has increased its outreach and engagement to develop partnerships and resources to ensure the system met the needs of Prince George's County job seekers and businesses.
 EPG's increased outreach and engagement efforts led to a consistent increase in job seekers and businesses requesting services and visiting the Prince George's County Local Workforce Development Area's American Job Centers.
 In 2016, the American Job Center Largo saw about 16,000 visitors.
 In PY19/FY20, that number increased to over 25,000 job seekers and 1,600 businesses served.
-Since then, the American Job Center Community Network has continued to grow and currently serves over 200,000 job seekers and 4,000 businesses annually.
+Since then, the American Job Center Community Network has continued to grow and currently serves over 200,000 job seekers and 4,000 businesses annually among all of its.

-The Prince George's County Local Workforce Development Area's Comprehensive American Job Center's increase in job seekers and businesses served aren't connected to the area's unemployment rate as the 2016 unemployment rate was 4.47% and continued to drop, reaching 3.5% prior to Prince George's County executing maximum social distancing requirements on March 16, 2020.
+The Prince George's County Local Workforce Development Area's Comprehensive American Job Center's increase in job seekers and businesses served isn't connected to the area's unemployment rate as the 2016 unemployment rate was 4.47% and continued to drop, reaching 3.5% prior to Prince George's County executing maximum social distancing requirements on March 16, 2020.
 While it spiked to 12.0% during the pandemic, it has since fallen to 3.7%.
 The increase in job seekers and business serving partners is truly amazing, given the short time span and the temporary Covid-related closure of the American Job Center Largo.
-The WDB has concluded that the increase in job seekers and businesses trafficking the AJCCN is due to an increase in EPG's outreach and community engagement efforts, and that there is underlying need for workforce development in Prince George's County that is commonly missed.
+The WDB has concluded that the increase in job seekers and businesses trafficking the AJCCN is due to an increase in EPG's outreach and community engagement efforts, and an underlying need for workforce development in Prince George's County that is commonly missed.

-In 2018, the WDB agreed that the County's workforce development strategy needed to be updated to address the increased demand of workforce services.
-Through these conversations, it was identified that the Prince George's County Public Workforce System needed to increase its comprehensiveness by ensuring a multitude of services were offered to job seekers and businesses, and ensure the workforce system had the capacity to meet the demand from job seekers and businesses.
+In 2018, the WDB agreed that the County's workforce development strategy needed to be updated to address the increased demand for workforce services.
+Through these conversations, it was identified that the Prince George's County Public Workforce System needed to increase its comprehensiveness by ensuring a multitude of services were offered to job seekers and businesses and ensuring the workforce system had the capacity to meet the demand from job seekers and businesses.
 The WDB's solution was the creation of the Prince George's County American Job Center Community Network (AJCCN), a complete rebranding of the Prince George's County Public Workforce System and the first public workforce system in the United States that operates as a free membership network.
 Since 2018, the WDB has utilized the AJCCN to work with the various entities, adding them as members of the AJCCN, to carry out the core programs.
 AJCCN members have also collaborated with various community partners to carry out core programs.
 Through this work, the AJCCN has been able to align and leverage resources and achieve the strategic vision and goals of the WDB.

 The AJCCN has not only been a rebranding; it is a new approach to operating local public workforce development systems.
-This new method provides an increased focus on partnership, integration and leveraging local area resources, allowing the AJCCN to maximize positive impact on the local economy and optimizing federal performance outcomes.
+This new method provides an increased focus on partnership, integration, and leveraging local area resources, allowing the AJCCN to maximize positive impact on the local economy and optimize federal performance outcomes.
 As referenced earlier in the plan, the WDB has created a tiered membership model for the AJCCN.